Yiannar/Yiannar/README.md

 - 🔭 I’m currently working on projects at Pursuit
-- 🌱 I’m currently learning Pern and Crud stack
+- 🌱 I’m currently learning DSA
 - 👯 I’m looking to collaborate on new ideas and projects
 - 🤔 I’m looking for help with web design, CSS, UX/UI
 - 💬 Ask me about astrology, beauty, health and tech